85 Foods That Start With IThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Indonesian Chicken is a very easy and healthy recipe with a simple marinade.

 The chicken is moist and flavorful, described as slightly spicy with a hint of sweet and pungent essence.
 The marinade is made with freshly grated ginger and minced garlic.
-To make this recipe: mix the ginger and garlic with honey and soy sauce and pour it over the chicken.
+To make these dinner foods that start with i: mix the ginger and garlic with honey and soy sauce and pour it over the chicken.
 Cover with foil and leave it overnight.
 Bake once with the foil on and then without it.
 And there you have it, a simple yet delicious chicken dish.

 In Sicily, this bread is called bignolata, but there are versions of this dish all around the world.